Limited company: One of the most common legal forms

 The statutory auditor and the management report

-A limited company must have an external statutory auditor which must be appointed when the company is established.
+A limited company must appoint an accredited external auditor when the company is formed.
 Each year, it must submit a report to the Board of Directors relating to the management of the company.

 Each public limited company must, every year, establish a management report that includes the annual report and financial statements.
 The annual financial statements consist of the income statement, the balance sheet, and the notes to the accounts, which include additional information that must correspond with the minimum legal requirements.